-Level 1 Level 2 Level 3 Measurements based on quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date.
-Measurements based on inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly.
-Measurements based on unobservable inputs for the asset or liability.
+Level 1 Level 2 Level 3

+Measurements based on Measurements based on Measurements based on quoted prices (unadjusted) in inputs other than quoted prices unobservable inputs for the active markets for identical included in Level 1 that are asset or liability. assets or liabilities that the observable for the asset or entity can access at the liability, either directly measurement date.